Contact InformationMain office:

 “We live in a global economy where high wage jobs go to people who have high skills, particularly technical skills,” said Gov. Gina Raimondo.
 “As far as I can tell, there’s practically a limitless demand by employers for talented technologists of all kinds. … So you are what we need.
 The only way we are going to get the Rhode Island economy sparked again is if young entrepreneurial technical talent commits themselves to this economy,”

 By the looks of the more than 400 attendees excitedly gathering around posters the undergraduate research fellows prepared, this wave of scientific energy is far more than hypothetical.
-This is no surprise for CCRI Dean of Business, Science and Technology Peter Woodberry and Professor Wayne Suits, Chemical Technology coordinator, who proudly surveyed the work four students (and one alumnus) from CCRI’s Chemical Technology program presented that day.
+This is no surprise for CCRI Dean of Business, Science, Technology, and Math Peter Woodberry and Professor Wayne Suits, Chemical Technology coordinator, who proudly surveyed the work four students (and one alumnus) from CCRI’s Chemical Technology program presented that day.

 “This is wonderful,” said Woodberry about both the conference and the program, which provides funded, summer-long research opportunities for undergraduates to work on in-depth research projects in different disciplines with mentors from area colleges.
 “This is all about getting a mixture of students across all eight colleges in Rhode Island working with the best and brightest faculty researchers and having the chance to be exposed to cutting-edge science and STEM career-track opportunities.”